 AT THE ZOO

 A pair of European hedgehogs first arrived at the San Diego Zoo in 1946.
 Donated by the London Zoo, they mesmerized Zoo guests.
-Today, the Zoo has four-toed African hedgehogs serving as animal ambassadors.
-Guests get to touch their sharp quills and learn more about these unusual critters.
+Today, the Zoo has four-toed African hedgehogs that have learned to be animal ambassadors.
+Guests can meet them up close and learn more about these unusual critters.

-Still, the good news is that most hedgehog species have stable populations and are not at great risk.
+Still, the good news is that most hedgehogs have stable populations and are not at great risk.
 Yet hedgehogs will need our help someday.
 More research should be done on these amazing little mammals.
 The more we know about them, the better we can protect them.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.